Wireflows: Wireframe flow visualization for apps and webpages

 How to make a UX wireflow

-The great thing about wireframing is that anyone can do it, regardless of design experience or access to wireflow tools or UX/UI wireframing software.
-Wireframes can be doodled on a piece of paper or even sketched on to a whiteboard.
-With the power of Uizard’s Design Assistant, you can even transform sketches into digital UX/UI wireframes with the click of a button.
+The great thing about wireframes is that anyone can create them, regardless of design experience or access to wireflow tools.
+Wireframes can be doodled on a piece of paper or even sketched onto a whiteboard.

 Typically, to create a wireflow, you would create your wireframe designs and then add flowchart elements between the various pages or screens of your app or web design to demonstrate both interactions and user flow.
 Again, how you achieve this will depend on your level of design experience.